Similarities – E-Mods X-Mods EMR And Credit Score

 X-Mod/E-Mod Rating sheets can sometimes seem very complicated and confusing as there is a large amount of data and calculations on the sheets.
 I have seen Experience Rating sheets so large they could not be emailed.
 They could only be printed and mailed.
 My last credit report almost made my head spin as the three reports added up to over 150 pages.
 It was like reading a novel of numbers.

 A reactionary approach to E-Mods and credit scores will not suffice for improving either one.
 Improving either one is best with a proactive action plan.
-A borrower that waits until they apply for credit to find out their credit scores may be in for a shock.
+A borrower who waits until they apply for credit to find out their credit scores may be in for a shock.
 The same can be said for an employer that waits for their renewal to review their E-Mod.

 The best time to start working on a credit score for the future is when the report is obtained from the credit bureaus.
 The same can be said for E-Mods.
 Credit scores and E-Mods take quite some time to improve overall.